Pris-c/diagonal-library/README.md

         mvn spring-boot:run
         ```

-4. Access the application at [http://localhost:8080](http://localhost:8080) in your web browser.
+4. Access the application at [http://localhost:8080](http://localhost:8080).

+## Swagger Integration

+The Diagonal Library Management System leverages Swagger to provide an interactive interface, enabling direct interaction with the application's APIs.
+Access the Swagger interface at http://localhost:8080/swagger-ui/index.html to explore and make direct calls to the API endpoints.

 ## Usage